How To: Choosing Your Reception Venue

 - How easily accessible is the venue by public transport?

 - Do they provide discount tent rental for outdoor receptions?

-Will you have exclusive access of the venue on your wedding day?
+- Will you have exclusive access to the venue on your wedding day?
 If not, what time frames will be imposed on your wedding?

-If you’ve spent valuable time planning out your color scheme, your wedding attire, and custom invitation, then just as much thought should be put into your reception décor.
+If you’ve spent valuable time planning out your colour scheme, your wedding attire, and custom invitation, then just as much thought should be put into your reception décor.

 • Tables, seating, and linens are all topics that should be discussed with the venue.
 The difference between 10 tables seating 8 guests each and 8 tables seating 10 guests each will impact the appearance of the venue, and the comfort of your guests.
-Usually linens are provided at locations that cater the receptions themselves, but extra fees may be added for outside caterers, non-traditional colors, or added décor like satin sashes over seat covers.
+Usually, linens are provided at locations that cater for the receptions themselves, but extra fees may be added for outside caterers, non-traditional colours, or added décor like satin sashes over seat covers.

 • Venues that cater specifically to weddings may be less inclined to let your imagination roam free in their space.
 These venues often have a set theme in place, are sought out for that theme, and stick to a pre-determined list of options.
 If you are a creative couple looking to really alter the venue for your reception, a lesser known location or an area that is not typically where receptions are held are your best choices for complete control.